‘at the most important crossroads of life, there’s no signposts’

 Exploring Your Options

-At this time in your life, it’s also important to try out different jobs, roles and skills.
+At this time in your life, it’s also important to try out different jobs, roles, and skills.
 Internships, work experience placements, or part-time jobs are perfect for this.
-Being young and energetic with an eagerness to learn are qualities that employers value and will recognise the strength of in your applications.
-Whether you’d like more experience in a sector such as digital marketing or wish to get outdoors and learn how to teach rock climbing, why not find roles which allow you to explore these varying options?
+Being young and energetic with an eagerness to learn are qualities which employers’ value and will recognise the strength of in your applications.
+Whether you’d like more experience in a sector such as digital marketing or wish to get outdoors and learn how to teach rock climbing, why not find roles which allow you to explore these varying options.

 Further to this, attending online workshops, webinars, and classes is a great way to enhance existing skillsets or develop new ones.
 Many companies offering graduate schemes host online taster events, designed to support candidates in their application process.
 In addition, Open University provides plenty of free or affordable online classes and language apps – such as Duo Lingo – allow candidates to learn a new language, completely free with the touch of a button on your smartphone!